selectstriker2/selectstriker2.github.io/adventures/BlackthornLegacy/ShatteredTimbers.md

 ### Willowbend

 The Rangers can answer any questions the party might have regarding what is happening in the area.
 The lumber mill they are heading to is outside of what this squad has patrolled, but they can say that they have seen increased orc warband activity in the Gnarley as of late.
+One of the Rangers, Reyl Enthart, has been missing since last night and the rangers haven't had a chance to send a search party out to look for him.

 The village of Willowbend is home to roughly 500 people, most of which are woodsmen, rangers, halfling & elven refugees from deeper in the Gnarley, and some craftsmen.
 The town is led by Mayor Melic Thistlecrown, an elven cleric of Celestian?